tgrall/tgrall.github.io/blog/2021-10-30-how-to-write-a-github-action.md

 In the next article we will add more logic to check the content of the `README.md` file and learn how to create detailed checks and annotations.

-If you have questions, commemnts about this article, you can use the Discussions:
+If you have questions, commemnts about this article, you can use the following [GitHub Discussion](https://github.com/tgrall/tgrall.github.io/discussions/7).

+## Video

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kKbIEPsLj88" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>